Types Of Car Sensors And What They Do

 Ding, ding, ding… we’ve all experienced the sounds of a car’s seatbelt alert.

 This is just one of many automotive features relying on sensors to operate.
-Sensors are also found under the hood, assisting the engine management systems and in the brakes, tires, and more, ensuring everything works properly.
+Sensors are also found under the hood, assisting the engine management systems and in the brakes, tires, and more, ensuring everything functions correctly.

 The car sensors list below details 15 of the most common types of sensors found in modern vehicles, covering what they do, where they’re located, and what signs suggest a problem.

-I’ll get started with all the car sensors now.
+I’ll start with all the vehicle sensors now.

 Table of ContentsShow